LauraCarter/lauracarter.github.io/index.md

 ## Writing

+_February 2022_: [Prescripted Living: Gender Stereotypes and Data-Based Surveillance in the UK Welfare State](https://essexlawresearch.blog/2022/02/08/prescripted-living-gender-stereotypes-and-data-based-surveillance-in-the-uk-welfare-state/): a post for the Essex Law Research Blog summarising my [Internet Policy Review paper](https://policyreview.info/articles/analysis/prescripted-living-gender-stereotypes-and-data-based-surveillance-uk-welfare-state).
+It was the [most-viewed blog post](https://essexlawresearch.blog/2022/07/07/our-2022-essex-law-research-blog-prizes/) by a doctoral student in the 2021-22 academic year.

 _November 2021_: [“There is always an element of judgement”](https://medium.com/datakinduk/there-is-always-an-element-of-judgement-46e8dc3838c): a blog post on an event on web scraping organised by [DataKind UK](https://www.datakind.org/chapters/datakind-uk).

 _May 2021_: [“In the end, it is all about power”](https://medium.com/datakinduk/in-the-end-it-is-all-about-power-datakind-uks-coded-bias-watch-party-ea5ae5b9afe): a blog post reporting on [DataKind UK](https://www.datakind.org/chapters/datakind-uk)'s Watch Party event on the film ['Coded Bias.'](https://www.codedbias.com/)